-In the world of SEO, change stands as the sole constant, mirroring the current state of flux within the economy.
+In the world of SEO, change is the sole constant, mirroring the current state of flux in the economy.
 Marketers grapple with the impact of SEO changes, diminished paid spending, and the overarching need to achieve more with less.

 The quest for cost reduction and enhanced efficiency among C-suite members has propelled SEO to the forefront of boardroom discussions, recognizing its indispensable role.